SQiShER/java-object-diff/docs/user-guide.md

+# User Guide

+This guide will give you a brief overview over the most important parts of the public API.

 ## ObjectDifferBuilder

 The `ObjectDifferBuilder` is the entry point of every diffing operation.
 It acts as a factory to get hold of an actual `ObjectDiffer` instance and exposes a powerful configuration API in order to customize its behavior to suit your needs.